paulgarrettphd/Site/docs/Publications.md

 **Garrett, P.M.** (2018).
 Mathematics in Cognitive Psychology.
 Computer-Assisted Research Mathematics and its Applications (CARMA): mathematical thinking workshop, Newcastle.

 ### Conference Posters

+**Garrett, P. M.**, Waters, L., Landy, D., Houpt, J., & Eidels, A. (2018) How many jelly beans in two jars?
+Evidence for the parallel estimation of two quantities.
+Hunter medical research institute conference for graduate researchers.

+**Garrett, P. M.**, Thorpe, A., Landy, D., Houpt, J., & Eidels, A. (2017) A new approach to understanding systems of subitizing - the comparison of small quantities.
+Experimental psychology conference, Newcastle.

+**Garrett, P. M.**, Thorpe, A., Landy, D., Houpt, J., & Eidels, A. (2016).
+How do you count?
+Cognitive processing systems of enumeration.
+57th annual meeting of the Psychonomics Society, Boston.

+**Garrett, P. M.**, Cooper, P., & Karayanidis, F. (2014).
+Using cognitive control to resolve information context predicts both global and local switch costs.
+Hunter medical research institute graduate researchers in Psychology conference.

+**Garrett, P. M.**, Cooper, P., & Karayanidis, F. (2014).
+Mid-frontal theta: a measure of attentional processes indexed during cognitive control.
+Hunter medical research institute satellite conference for the Australian Cognitive Neuroscience Society.